-EGI production infrastructure is evolving, both in terms of services provided and in terms of supporting procedures and tools, to support the evolving needs of the researchers.
+The EGI infrastructure is constantly evolving, both in terms of services provided and service management processes and tools for federated IT service management across the federation.
+Both the available resources (+23%) and the aggregate usage of the capacity (+20%) have considerably increased during 2015.

-Both the available resources (+23%) and the usage of the capacity (+20%) has increased during 2015.
-Although the number of sites has reduced, the affected sites were generally small sites, with little human and hardware resources, and that allowed the overall capacity of the infrastructure to increase.
-EGI Operations are dealing with NGIs with effort issues trying to better support them in their work with limited resources.

 The overall quality of the service provided by EGI is good, availability and reliability are in line with the previous years.
 The central services supporting the federation have been provided with no deviations, also considering the very high quality targets defined for these core tools.

+List the main achievements here [ develop them as text, not bullet point list narrative ]

+advanced set of security policies

+security risk threat assessment

+adapted procedures for the EGI federated cloud

+new set of AAI services under piloting

+start of implementation of IT service management system based on FitSM

+revised service catalogue

+establishment of SLAs with user communities and new SLA negotiation procedures

+growing international landscape of interoperable e-Infrastructures with MoU with Compute Canada

+For the first time EGI has broken the wall of 650,000 federated logical cores and exceeded the average computational workload of 1.6 Mjobs/day.

 The EGI production infrastructure roadmap is moving along several paths.
 The first is strengthening the existing production services, enhancing the user experience in particular for the relatively new services of the federated cloud.
 While the individual cloud providers are often solid, the federation layer is still fragile, and this is causing a non uniform use experience for the cloud users.
 The production services need to evolve, with more reliable and consistent federation capabilities that can ensure high productivity for the users and low overhead for the service providers.